RNIB Connect Radio

-In 2008, a former member of staff from Insight Radio, Michael Hughes, became a contestant on the TV show Big Brother.

 History

 The radio station started as an online service called VIP on Air in November 2003, broadcasting for 2 hours a day, and later extending this to a 4-hour broadcast day.
 In 2007 the service was completely re-vamped, renamed and re-launched as Insight Radio.

 The name VIP on Air was changed for a number of reasons.
-VIP in this context stands for Visually Impaired People but could be easily misunderstood.
-Also, as the station only broadcast online at the time, it wasn't actually 'on air' at all.
+VIP in this context stands for Visually Impaired People, but could be easily misunderstood.
+Also, as the station was broadcasting only on the internet at the time, it wasn't actually 'on air' at all.

-After broadcasting as Insight Radio for a number of years, the station changed its name to RNIB Connect Radio in 2016.
+After broadcasting as Insight Radio for a number of years, the station became RNIB Connect Radio in 2016.